-This programme is funded through European Social Fund and Big Lottery and is a partnership between Glasgow City Council, Glasgow Health and Social Care Partnership and Wheatley Foundation.
+This programme is funded through European Social Fund and The National Lottery Community Fund and is a partnership between Glasgow City Council, Glasgow Health and Social Care Partnership and Wheatley Foundation.

 The Eat Well programme supports our tenants with emergency food parcels as well as providing them with budgeting and money advice.

 It is a partnership with Fare Share where we access in-date surplus supermarket food which we then distribute to tenants who are facing financial hardship.

 Our expert money, debt and budgeting support also helps tenants in the months and years ahead.

 The Home Comforts programme helps tenants make their new house a home by providing them with free furniture that they otherwise may have not been able to afford.
 Items available include sofas, beds, cookers and wardrobes.

 Veterans face barriers adjusting back into civilian life.
 Our innovative Veterans' Support service is here to help.
 Our service will: